FPriv/factom-harmony-connect-js-sdk/README.md

   }
 });

-// Return a JSON chain object as is from the API with new App ID, App Key and new Base URL. const chain = await FactomSDK.chains.get({
+// Return a JSON chain object as is from the API with new appId, appKey, and baseUrl. const chain = await FactomSDK.chains.get({
   chainId: '5dc94c605769d8e9dac1423048f8e5a1182e575aab6d923207a3a8d15771ad63',
   clientOverrides: {